Dhanusha District

 The most common language spoken in Dhanusha is Maithili.

 Dhanusha district has an airport and the only railway system of Nepal which connects Janakpurdham with an Indian town, Jayanagar.
-It has several good hotels like Hotel Rama, Hotel Sita Palace, including the starred hotel, Hotel Welcome, Sitasaran hotel and Happy hotel.
+It has several good hotels like Hotel Rama, Hotel Sita Palace, including the starred hotel, Hotel Welcome, Sitasaran Hotel and Happy Hotel.
 It also has the Janakpur Zonal Hospital and several private hospitals.

 Geography and climate

 Economy

 Agriculture is the major economy of the Dhanusha district.
-About 90% of citizens of this district are involved in the cultivation of wheat and rice.
+About 90% of citizens of the district are involved in the cultivation of wheat and rice.
 Rice is the major output.
-Dhanusha still relies mostly on old age techniques such as bullock-cart for transportation and bull plow for tilling the agriculture fields.
-However, there is a slow introduction to modern techniques such as a tractor for good transportation (for agriculture purposes), thrasher, and so on.
+Dhanusha still relies mostly on old-age farming practices, such as the use of bullock-cart for transportation and bull plow for tilling the agriculture fields.
+However, there is a slow introduction to modern techniques such as a tractor for goods transportation (for agriculture purposes), thrasher, and so on.
 Remittances make up a large portion of its GDP.